Friday, August 22, 2025

 Following the 4 R’s will help you act consistently, build an evidence trail, and support good outcomes, no matter who picks up the case next.

 Frameworks aren’t just for training courses.
 They’re a safety net for when you’re working under pressure.
-Here are two well-known frameworks recognised by the FCA and Money Advice Trust:
+Here are some useful frameworks and techniques used across vulnerability guidance and complaint handling practice:

 Other practical conversation techniques can also help complaint case handlers identify vulnerability more effectively in live conversations.